What is a Holter monitor?

-Your child’s doctor will order a Holter monitor to check your child’s heart rate or to see if they are having an arrhythmia (abnormal heart rhythm).
+Your child’s doctor will order a Holter monitor to check your child’s heart rate or to see if they are having an abnormal heart rhythm (arrhythmia).

-When the recording is finished, you will need to return or mail the monitor and leads back to the cardiology office; a prepaid mailer will be supplied for you.
+When the recording is finished, you will need to return or mail the monitor and leads back to the Heart Center office.
+We will give you a prepaid mailer.

 What happens during the test?

-Your child will wear the monitor day and night for 24 hours or longer.
-Parents and patients are asked to keep a log book of the different activities during that day and when they take place.
+Your child will wear the monitor day and night for 24 hours.
+You will keep a log book of your child’s activities during the day and any symptoms.

-It often takes a week for a technician to fully scan all of the Holter monitor information into a computer before the cardiologist can read it.
+It takes about 2 weeks for a technician to scan all of the Holter monitor information into a computer and have the heart doctor (cardiologist) interpret the information.